ngson2000/hatbox/README.md

 The nfsd service is already running.
 ```

-If you do not, follow the instructions in this wiki:
+If you do not see the output above, follow the instructions in this wiki:

 http://wiki.xbmc.org/?title=NFS#NFS_sharing_from_OS_X

-*Troubleshooting:*

 If you get a message about the NFS Export File being invalid, this is a known issue with Vagrant.